-#4: Prostaglandin F2 Alpha
+4. Prostaglandin F2 Alpha

 Prostaglandin F2 Alpha is also a popular choice for terminating dog pregnancies.

 Prostaglandin F2 Alpha is a natural hormone that increases the oxytocin levels within the uterus.

-#5: Dopamine Agonists
+5. Dopamine Agonists

-In dogs, the most common adverse effects of this medication include lack of appetite and nausea.
+In dogs, the most common side effects of this medication include lack of appetite and nausea.

 However, in some cases, once we come to know that our dog is pregnant, we tend to end it without thinking.

 While it may be hard for us to decide for our dogs, keep in mind that this will be heartbreaking for them.

-Thus, like all mothers, they might not be able to bear the mental and emotional exhaustion that it will cost them.
+Like all mothers, they might not be able to bear the mental and emotional exhaustion that it will cost them.